themrchas/react-mui-hook-form-zod/README.md

+# Overview

+This branch provides an example of using react, react hook form, and zod.

+<Basic> - uses react mui and react hook form to demonstrate features of react hook form.
+<UseZod> - uses react mui, react hook form, and zod to demonstrate integration of the three components
+<TabsDemo> - Demonstrate a basic example of using mui tabs and state

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.